vampserv/getting-started-ios/README.md

 #### Call the Helloworld controller API

+The HelloWorld controller API concatenates the string "Hello " with the input string argument and returns it.
+For example, given the input string argument "Magnet" it returns the string "Hello Magnet".

 To call the Helloworld controller API, follow these steps:

 ###### Import the HelloWorldController header